QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 On the other hand, \texttt{mop\_channel\_qfi} takes only the channel and returns only the \acs{QFI}---here, by the nature of the method, ancillary system dimension is unspecified, see Sec.~\ref{sec:mop}.
 The following code shows both of these functions in practice:

-Fig.~\ref{fig:single}(B) and Fig.~\ref{fig:single}(C) present plots of the results obtained using \texttt{iss\_channel\_qfi} and \texttt{mop\_channel\_qfi} for the two decoherence models respectively.
-Since \acs{MOP} method gives the optimal \acs{QFI} implicitly assuming arbitrary ancilla dimension $d_\mc{A}$, these plots indicate that for the dephasing case (B) ancilla is in fact unnecessary, while in the amplitude damping case (C) ancillary system of dimension $d_\mc{A}=2$ is required for an optimal precision.
+Fig.~\ref{fig:single}(B) and ~\ref{fig:single}(C) present plots of the results obtained using \texttt{iss\_channel\_qfi} and \texttt{mop\_channel\_qfi} for the two decoherence models respectively.
+Since the \acs{MOP} method gives the optimal \acs{QFI} implicitly assuming arbitrary ancilla dimension $d_\mc{A}$, these plots indicate that for the dephasing case (B) the ancilla is in fact unnecessary, while in the amplitude damping case (C) the ancillary system of dimension $d_\mc{A}=2$ is required for an optimal precision.

 This example clearly shows the benefits of having two independent optimization procedures.
-One method (\acs{MOP}) provides the true optimal \acs{QFI}, but does not allow us to get an insight into the required ancilla size, while the other one (\acs{ISS}) allows us to study the impact of the ancilla size.
+One method (\acs{MOP}) provides the true optimal \acs{QFI}, but does not allow us to gain insight into the required ancilla size, while the other one (\acs{ISS}) allows us to study the impact of the ancilla size.